• Skip to Content

 BIOL 324.
 Microbiology.
 (4 Credits)

 The study of the biology of microorganisms will emphasize aspects unique to bacteria and archaea, and a brief overview of viruses.
 Topics include microbial cell structure, metabolism, physiology, genetics, taxonomy, ecology and evolution.
 Laboratory exercises include techniques for detecting, isolating, cultivating, quantifying, and identifying bacteria.
 Three lectures, three hours laboratory.
-Lab fee $85.
-Prerequisites: BIOL 241, CHEM 232, and CHEM 241 or CHEM 342.
+Prerequisite: BIOL 241.
+Additional course fee required: $95.

 BIOL 325.
 Immunology and Microbial Pathogenesis.
 (4 Credits)